Abela-Things/hub-DIY-surveillance-camera/README.md

 You should also change the server service files to choose where you want the recorded files to be written, as the destination isn't standard but specific to my machine.

 Make sure you run this with machines configured with static IPs and update the install_server.sh script with your camera IP address.

+To stop the services, run sudo systemctl disable "service name".